SEMICeu/dcat-ap_shacl/README.md

 * ./dev folder contains experiemntal in progress work or other sources.
 For example shapeview.ui.ttlx can be used to generate the DCAT-AP HTML documentation from its SHACL implementation.
 * ./documentation folder contains the static HTML generated automatically using the SWP technology.
 The source code for generating this document is in ./dev/shapeview.app

-# Te scope of the current release
+# The scope of the current release

 * *dcat-ap.shapes.ttl* validates instance shapes with respect to:
   * o	cardinality constraints, both for properties that have a minimum occurrence greater or equal to than *1* (for example, there needs to be at least one occurrence of the mandatory property title of a Dataset) and properties that have an explicit maximum occurrence (for example, there can be a maximum of one licence for a Distribution)